Lyssers/Arduino-Internet-LEDs/README.md

 And that's that!

-If you want to also control it over the internet, the best way imo is to use a Raspberry Pi.
+If you want to also control it over the internet, the best way imo is to use a Raspberry Pi as a server.

-Now you could in theory just hook up the lights to a raspberry pi as well, but I did want the arduino-LED set up to be reusable for other things so I segmented it.
+Now you could in theory just hook up the lights to a raspberry pi as well, but I did want the arduino-LED set up to be reusable for other things so I decided to sacrifice performance in favour of compartmentalization.
+My Pi isn't static and moves about frequently, and I want the lights to be always available.
 This way, I don't have to use a Pi, the script could run just as well on an old laptop or server.
+Plus I wanted to do some coding with Arduino so... 🤷‍♀️

 Bear in mind that due to the speed of serial, USB and the Pi and arduino, this will be slow.
 Connecting lights to a Pi directly is much faster and if you're using it for the web part it could probably significantly improve performance.